“Even a paranoid can have enemies.” - Henry Kissinger (unsubstantiated).

 Take the following image as an example of the ease of conspiracy ideation.
 If you don’t immediately see two persons in red hats huddled either side of a table (conspiring together), there is something psychologically worth investigating:-

-That’s just a so-called cognative bias in error management and apophenia, both basic (and natural) Darwinistic protective behaviours.
+That’s just a so-called cognitive bias in error management and apophenia, both basic (and natural) Darwinistic protective behaviours.

 But, historical evidence and sensational revelations like Snowden’s continue to astonish us with what the security services and governments conjure up.
-The shear creativity and perverse imagination is both stunning and chilling.
+Actual conspiracies occur quite regularly.
+Political assassinations, scandals and cover-ups, terrorist attacks and a lot of everyday government activity involves the collusion of multiple people in the attempt to bring about a desired outcome.
+The sheer creativity and perverse imagination is both stunning and chilling.
 That includes the corporations too.
 It’s a cheap cliché, but we all know beyond reasonable doubt that sometimes, They have been out to get you.